Content creation can be overwhelming, but it doesn’t have to be

 A good content foundation means a place to access your content, a way to tell people it exists, and systems in place to follow up and make an offer.

-Good content that’s unique to your business only happens with a solid foundation for your content
+Make good content that’s unique to your business

 What you create is one of a kind.
 And that includes your business itself.
 You’re not like everybody else.

 Sure, you might have a similar business model or share some of the same audience, but that doesn’t mean your needs are exactly the same.

 This is especially true when you’re thinking about moving part of your business online, or improving what’s already there.
 Your solutions depend on your budget, the level of success you’ve had so far, whether you’re a one-person operation or have a few other people on your team, and your personal preferences.

 The online tools you use, the social media platforms you choose, and the kind of content you provide are all based on what you sell and the people for whom you create it.